-This one stole my heart completely.
-And it’s not just the falls that are breathtaking.
-The trail leading up to the falls is truly magnificent too!
+This gem stole my heart completely.
+And it’s not just the falls that are breathtaking, as the trail leading up to the falls is truly magnificent too!

 Rosewall Creek Provincial Park

 The park offers a small day-use area with picnic tables overlooking beautiful Rosewall Creek.
-There is also a short loop trail that runs along both sides of the creek, which leads you over an abandoned rail trestle.
+There is also a short loop trail that runs along both sides of the creek, leading you over an abandoned rail trestle.

 A Bit of History

 In the parking area, you will see a memorial sign for Lt.
 Ian MacDonald.
-The park was established in 1956 in memory of this Fanny Bay resident, who died in action during the allied invasion of Normandy during World War II.
+Established in 1956, the Fanny Bay/Bowser Memorial Committee lobbied the government to create this park in memory of this Fanny Bay resident.
+Lieutenant MacDonald died in action during the allied invasion of Normandy during World War II.